ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 Labels in the receiver show the pinouts.
 Connect Rx to a Tx pad in the FC and the Tx to an Rx pad in the FC.
 Of course, don't forget to connect VCC to a 5V pad, and GND to a GND pad on the FC.

-Connect your FC to USB and configure your FC firmware as shown [below].
+Connect your FC to USB and configure your FC firmware as shown on the [next page].

 <hr />

 !!! tip "Hint!"
     KISS FCs may label its UARTs differently.
 You might have to wire up the Rx pin into an RX pad, and the Tx pin into a TX pad.
 Always check your FC wiring guide/manual.

+[next page]: configuring-fc.md